mattyrichards/react-webpack-boilerplate/README.md

     $ npm run prod
     $ npm run dev

-"prod" - compiles (and minifies) the React app in the /prod/ folder ready for deployment.
+"prod" - compiles (hashes assets and uglifies/minifies) the application in the /public/ folder ready for deployment.
+HTML, JS and CSS files are generated.

-"dev" - starts up the dev server (http://localhost:8080) with HMR.
+"dev" - starts up the dev server (http://localhost:8080) with HMR/React Hot Loader.